 Richard: If he raised her right and knew she’d make the right choices then he wouldn’t have to worry about any of that

 Ryan: Nobody is going to raise a perfect kid.
 Teens do dumb things.
 It’s part of life.
 The stats show teen driving is quite dangerous.
-I’m just more curious what the best route is: telling the teen or just hard-wiring the GPS to the car ?
+I’m just more curious about what the best route is: telling the teen or just hard-wiring the GPS to the car?

 Lillie: YES!
 Of course.
 Kids hate it when their young but believe me, they’ll thank you later for caring this much

-Diana: 100% agree trust is privilege earned.
-I kept tracking on my daughters phone because I wanted to keep her safe and needed to know I could trust and that she was making good choices.
+Diana: 100% agree trust is a privilege earned.
+I kept tracking on my daughter’s phone because I wanted to keep her safe and needed to know I could trust and that she was making good choices.
 Once I saw she could make good choices the trust was built.
-Their is nothing wrong with wanting to keep your children safe!
+There is nothing wrong with wanting to keep your children safe!

 Diana: I tell her if you don’t want her to hind things from you then you shouldn’t hide things from her and tell your reason why.